 Making Nighttime Parenting a Better Experience

-During the first year you will spend a lot of time feeding your baby at night, so you might as well enjoy it.
+During the first year, you will spend lots of time feeding your baby at night, so you might as well enjoy it.
 You have two nighttime parenting goals: get sufficient rest yourself and meet the nutritional and emotional needs of your infant.
 Remember, a happy mother and a well-fed baby are the goals of both daytime and nighttime feedings.
 Here are some nighttime tricks that have worked for us with our eight babies and that mothers in our practice have shared with us.

 1. Remember your goal of nighttime parenting

 You can’t force your baby into a state of sleep.
 Your role in nighttime parenting is to create a sleep-inducing environment that allows sleep to overtake the baby naturally.
 We believe that the ultimate goal of nighttime parenting is to help your baby develop a healthy attitude about sleep.
 We hope your child will regard sleep as a pleasant state to enter with no fears.
 To accomplish this goal, you will put a lot of effort into parenting your child to sleep and parenting her back to sleep when she awakens at night.
 Eventually, your care and comfort will become part of her inner resources, and she will be able to do this for herself.

 This goal is very different from training baby to sleep through the night as soon as possible by denying him parental comfort, in other words, letting him cry.
 This can lead to children developing unhealthy attitudes toward sleep.
 Worse, they learn that they can’t depend on parents to meet their nighttime needs.
 Meanwhile, mom and dad become less sensitive to their child’s signals.